santhisrikh/EmpowerHer/Module4/Sprint2/Day4/README.md

 ### **Objective:**

-Develop a **Todo List Application** using **React, Redux, Redux Thunk, React Router, and Chakra UI** that allows users to manage their tasks efficiently.
+Develop a **Todo List Application** using **React, Redux, Redux Thunk, React Router, and Chakra UI (Bonus)** that allows users to manage their tasks efficiently.
 The application should support **CRUD operations** while maintaining state management through Redux and handling asynchronous API calls with proper loading, success, and error states.

 ---